albertoscala/golang/README.md

 > the standard input: in Go, operating system-related functions/variables are inside the os package.

 > Hint: strconv package might be useful.

+### Word count

+Write a program that opens and read a file (the name can be hard-coded inside the source code) and counts all occurrences for every different word.
+The output should be the list of words and the number of times the word is present in the text (one per line).

+To test with a long text, you can download The Project Gutenberg eBook of Alice’s Adventures in Wonderland, by Lewis Carroll (in this case I have used The Arabian Nights, you can find it in the txt folder).

+### Web-train

+In this exercise, you need to create a web server that implements the exercise “Help the train company to arrive in time!” via HTTP.
+JSON should be received via an HTTP POST request (in the body), and the response JSON should be sent in the body of the HTTP response.

+### Web-GPA

+This exercise is identical to the “Calculate your GPA”, except that input data must be sent as JSON via an HTTP POST request to the server, and the response should be provided as plain text.

+### Web-Count

+This exercise is identical to the “Word count”, except that input data must be sent as plain text via an HTTP POST request to the server, and the response should be provided as plain text.